cph-cachet/carp.sensing-flutter/utilities/carp_study_generator/README.md

-  dryrun         Makes a dryrun testing access to the CARP server, and the protocol, consent, and localizations. create         Create a study protocol based on a json file and uploads it to the CARP server. update         Update an existing study protocol based on a json file and uploads it to the CARP server as a new version. description    Create astudy description based on a json file and uploads it to the CARP server. consent        Create an informed consent based on a json file and uploads it to the CARP server. localization   Create localization support based on the files '<locale>.json' and upload them to the CARP server.
+  dryrun         Makes a dryrun testing access to the CARP server, and the protocol, consent, and localizations. create         Create a study protocol based on a json file and uploads it to the CARP server. update         Update an existing study protocol based on a json file and uploads it to the CARP server as a new version. consent        Create an informed consent based on a json file and uploads it to the CARP server. localization   Create localization support based on the files '<locale>.json' and upload them to the CARP server.
 ```